opensouls/SocialAGI/docs/SoulAPI.md

 ## Core concepts

-Sure, I'd be happy to help.
 The `socialagi` library, based on your description, appears to revolve around a few core concepts:

 1. **Soul**: This is the central class in `socialagi` and acts as a representation of an AI entity's knowledge and behavior.
 The `Soul` holds internal information, attaches with mental models, learns directives, and recalls its state.